 The great thing about Hitchcock is the many different ways he creates suspense.
 This is not about the horror, but about raising your level of anxiety.
 It's psychological.
-Like Hitchcock explains, horror is about showing what happens when a bomb blows up.
-Suspense is about showing you the bomb, telling you when it's going to go off, and then building the mental pressure as the time winds down.
+Like Hitchcock explains, horror is showing what happens when a bomb blows up.
+Suspense is showing you the bomb, telling you when it's going to go off, and then building the mental pressure as the time winds down.
 He can move you to the edge of your seat with pure terror, such as “The Birds,” or how our minds affect our reality, like “Vertigo” or “Rear Window.”
 Hitchcock called “Shadow of a Doubt” his favorite film, and style here is unique.
 Hitchcock doesn’t wait until the end to unravel a mystery.
 He tells you right form the beginning that Uncle Charlie is a miserable, cynical serial killer.
 We, the audience, knows he is the killer.
 The suspense comes from how or if his naive, small-town family learns about his terrible secret.
 He hardly holds back or tries to hide who he is.
 His soliloqy at dinner is chilling.
 Only his niece, who believes she has a special connection to her beloved uncle “twin,” begins to understand who he is and that he has brought his dark world and a certain bit of reality into their idyllic setting.
 The rest of the family blissfully floats through life, in spite of Uncle Charlie’s overt pronouncements.
 Even the benign game that Joseph and his friend, Herbie, play about how to get away with murder doesn’t register in its morbidity.
 The psychological drama we follow is with Young Charlie as the veil of the real world is slowly lifted.
 Her quest for adventure results in seeing that there is a dark world out there, and it has swallowed her uncle.

 NORTH BY NORTHWEST

-I’ve already discussed much about “North by Northwest” in my Essentials list above, but I can say that I see it as the most polished of Hitchcock’s films in terms of look, story, sound, dialogue and performance.
+I’ve already discussed much about “North by Northwest” in my Essentials list, but I can say that I see it as the most polished of Hitchcock’s films in terms of look, story, sound, dialogue and performance.
 There are times of subtle discourse, and times of straight-forward action.
 Hitchcock allows the viewer to try and unravel the mystery along with Roger Thornhill right up to the famous concluding scene, with its suspense heightened by a fantastic musical score.

 SHADOW OF A DOUBT

-This one is also discussed as an Essential above.
+This one is also discussed as an Essential.
 While those who study Hitchcock might not put it in their top list, I thoroughly enjoy it.
 The setup is pure Hitch — introducing a foreign element into setting and see how everyone reacts to it.
 The mystery is not whether Uncle Charlie is the killer, Hitchcock has told you right from the start that he is.
 It’s not even a matter of whether he will be caught.
 The film is built around how this malevolent presence changes those around him.

 Jimmy Stewart’s famous animated nightmare sequence, tied with Bernard Herrmann’s incredible score, set this film apart from Hitchcock’s other works.
 There’s still a lot of Hitch in the story as we become invested in Stewart’s mental spiral and subsequent obsession.
 Stewart’s nightmare is a bit over the top, but it needs to be to contrast it with the rest of the movie, which in itself seems like one long dream sequence with its odd scenes and flashing colors, including the final transformation of Judy into Madeleine as she walks out of the glowing green light into Stewart’s view.
 Not as physically draining as “The Birds,” as straight-forward chilling as “Psycho,” or as polished as “North by Northwest,” this film does do a lot of things well, and has had a bit of a renaissance recently in the eyes of critics.